reactioncommerce/proxy-traefik/README.md

 | identity.example.com   | The Reaction Identity service         |
 | traefik.example.com    | Traefik's admin UI                    |

 Each of your domains will need an `A` DNS record that resolves to your host's IP.
-Further, in order to obtain SSL certificates for your sub-domains, you will need a DNS manager tha supports [CAA](https://support.dnsimple.com/articles/caa-record/) records.
-It's recommend to use DigitalOcean's free [DNS manager](https://www.digitalocean.com/docs/networking/dns/overview/)
+It's recommend to use DigitalOcean's free [DNS manager](https://www.digitalocean.com/docs/networking/dns/overview/).
+Further, in order to obtain SSL certificates for your sub-domains, you will need a DNS manager that supports [CAA](https://support.dnsimple.com/articles/caa-record/) records.

 Further, you will need a [DigitalOcean Auth token](https://www.digitalocean.com/docs/api/create-personal-access-token/) to generate CAA records for your sub-domains.